opendocsg/slw-judgments-backfill/2008_SGHC_83/report.md

 His statement was endorsed by Bingham J in _Pioneer Concrete (UK) Ltd v National Employers Mutual General Insurance Association Ltd_ [1985] 1 Lloyd’s Rep 274 at 281, which was in turn approved by the Privy Council in _Motor and General Insurance Co Ltd v John Pavy_ [1994] 1 WLR 462 and the English Court of Appeal in _Pilkington United Kingdom Ltd v CGU Insurance plc_ [2005] 1 All ER (Comm)

 283\.
-Our High Court has come to the same conclusion in _Stork Technology Services Asia Pte Ltd (formerly known as Eastburn Stork Pte Ltd) v First Capital Insurance Ltd_ [2006] 3 SLR 652.
+Our High Court has come to the same conclusion in _Stork Technology Services Asia Pte Ltd (formerly known as Eastburn Stork Pte Ltd) v First Capital Insurance Ltd_ <span class="citation">[2006] 3 SLR 652</span>.

 37     In the circumstances, the plaintiff’s reliance on the notification given by the owners of the _Paesano_ runs into two difficulties: firstly, that the notification was not shown to have given the defendant all the material knowledge and secondly, that even if it did, it was not given by the plaintiff.
 The plaintiff had therefore failed to report the loss within the six-month period as required in the exclusion clause.